riyazbaghdad/Datastructures-and-Algorithms/README.md

 # Datastructures-and-Algorithms
-A repository that holds the necessary knowledge to train for interview coding challenges
+A repository that holds the necessary knowledge to train for interview coding challenges.
+Source Hackerrank Interview preparatin Kit.